Drete457/password-management/readme.md

-# Password Manager - Chrome Extension
+# SecurePass Analytics - Smart Password Manager

-A comprehensive password manager Chrome extension that provides secure storage, management, and analysis of your credentials with advanced security features, breach detection, and modern UI components.
+A comprehensive smart password manager Chrome extension that provides secure storage, management, and analysis of your credentials with advanced security features, breach detection, and modern UI components.

 ## ✨ Core Features